All Episodes

 We've got six and a half weeks until inauguration.

-So let's get to the bottom of everything – Because something doesn't feel right.
+So let's get to the bottom of everything because something doesn't feel right.

-And when you have 70 percent of the 74 million people who voted for President Trump, 70 percent of that number think that something was wrong with this election.
+And when you have 70% of the 74 million people who voted for President Trump, 70% of that number think that something was wrong with this election, that's a third of the electorate.

-Um, and I I don't know if I want to go there yet.
+And I don't know if I want to go there yet.

 I think this process needs to play out completely.